The shotgun is probably the oldest type of all shoulder fired firearms.

 During the 2nd World War shotguns were used as security weapons (for guarding and anti-riot purposes), for close combat in jungle environments of SE Asia, where the self-loading shotguns (like the Remington 11 and Auto-5 – both of Browning design) proved to be very valuable for their devastating short-range firepower.
 Shotguns were also used for aerial gunnery training.
 The Vietnam war also saw many shotguns used by US troops in the jungle, but these were mostly pump-action shotguns.

 At the present time shotguns form a valuable part of the equipment list of both police and military forces around the world, and its development continues.
 There have been several programs intended to increase the shotguns effectiveness and combat range, but these proved mostly to be less than successful.

 Most combat shotguns were and still are the adaptations of commercial, hunting firearms for the new role, but during the last three decades of the 20th century some specialized combat shotguns were developed.
 Some of these remained only in prototype or pre-production status while others flourished and found their way into the police and military stocks.

-Combat shotguns usually designed with two basic action styles – repeating “pump-action” or semi-auto.
-Double-barreled shotguns were also used in early periods, but these are too slow to reload for combat purposes.
-However, a sawed-off versions of the double shotguns, with the most of the barrel and the butt removed, seen some use on both sides of law as a very-short range, hide-away weapons of devastating power.
+Combat shotguns are usually designed with two basic action styles – repeating “pump-action” or semi-auto.
+Double-barreled shotguns were also used in the early period, but these are too slow to reload for combat purposes.
+However, sawed-off versions of the double shotgun, with most of the barrel and the butt removed, have certainly seen some use on both sides of the law as a very-short range, hide-away weapon of devastating power.

-To use advantages of both pump and semi-auto designs, some manufacturers designed select-action shotguns, where user may select the action style with just turn of the lever or so.
+To take advantage of both pump and semi-auto designs, some manufacturers designed select-action shotguns.
+The user may select the action style with just a turn of the lever or so.
 Such shotguns are Franchi SPAS15, or Benelli M3S90, for example.
-The disadvantages of those selective systems are somewhat increased weight and greater unit price.
+The disadvantages of those selective systems are somewhat increased weight and a greater unit price.